- Credits: 3

 - Qualified retirement plan participants; and

-- Taxpayers preferring tax-free distributions instead of deductible contributions.
+- Taxpayers prefer tax-free distributions instead of deductible contributions.

 Early expansion of the IRA provisions added a spousal IRA that is designed to provide retirement assistance to uncompensated homemakers.
 It was also expanded to allow employees who are covered under an employer-sponsored qualified pension or profit-sharing plan to contribute to an IRA.